Decision Review System

 Batters and fielders wait for a decision to be shown on the big LED screen.

-The Decision Review System (DRS), is a technology-based system used in cricket to assist the match officials in their decision-making.
+The Decision Review System (DRS) is a technology-based system used in cricket to assist the match officials in their decision-making.
 On-field umpires may choose to consult with the third umpire (known as an Umpire Review), and players may request that the third umpire consider a decision of the on-field umpires (known as a Player Review).

 The main elements that have been used are television replays, technology that tracks the path of the ball and predicts what it would have done, microphones to detect small sounds made as the ball hits bat or pad, and infra-red imaging to detect temperature changes as the ball hits the bat or pad.

 While on-field Test match umpires have been able to refer some decisions to a third umpire since November 1992, the formal DRS system to add Player Reviews was first used in a Test match in 2008, first used in a One Day International (ODI) in January 2011, and used in a Twenty20 International in October 2017.

 History

 DRS was preceded by a system to allow on-field umpires to refer some decisions to the third umpire to be decided using TV replays, in place since November 1992.

-Sri Lankan born Lawyer Senaka Weeraratna conceived the concept of 'Player Referral' which was first published as a letter to the Editor of the 'Australian' newspaper on March 25, 1997.
-The ICC adopted the 'Player Referral'concept in 2006.
+Sri Lankan born Lawyer Senaka Weeraratna conceived the concept of 'Player Referral' in 1997, who penned a letter which was published in several newspapers.
+It was then forwarded to Upali Dharmadasa, the then Sri Lankan board president for action.

 The Player Referral system was first tested in an India v.
 Sri Lanka match in 2008, and was officially launched by the International Cricket Council (ICC) on 24 November 2009, during the first Test between New Zealand and Pakistan at the University Oval in Dunedin.
 It was first used in One Day Internationals (ODI) in January 2011 during Zimbabwe's tour of Australia.
 The ICC initially made the UDRS mandatory in all international matches, but later made its use optional, so that the system would only be used if both teams agree.
 The ICC has agreed to continue to work on the technology and will try to incorporate its use into all ICC events.

 In October 2012, the ICC made amendments on lbw protocols, increasing the margin of uncertainty when the ball hits the batsman's pad.
 In July 2016, the rules were amended once again, reducing the margin of uncertainty.
 The updated rules were first used in the ODI match between Ireland and South Africa in September 2016.

 In September 2013, the ICC announced that for a trial period starting in October 2013, a team's referrals would be reset to two after 80 overs in an innings in Test matches.
 Previously each team had a maximum of two unsuccessful reviews per innings.